Clinical Training

 Fellows also spend time rotating on the pediatric psychiatry inpatient consultation-liaison (C/L) service at Duke Children’s Hospital.
 Fellows round with multidisciplinary teams including psychologists and social workers in intensive care units and pediatric floors, develop into team leaders, and teach medical students and residents.
 Over the course of the rotation, fellows develop expertise treating infant delirium, eating disorders and mood disorders, among other conditions.

-Fellows work at on the C/L service part time for one 3-month block.
+Fellows work at on the C/L service part time for two blocks.
 A typical schedule is included below.

 Monday Tuesday Wednesday Thursday Friday